tilleul/apple2/2liners/the art of 2-liners/SCRN_PLOT_your_sound_routine.md

 # SCRN/PLOT your 6502/ASM sound routine (or any other)
-This aricle will explain a new (?) technique to poke ASM (machine language) subroutines using Applesoft (without using POKEs at ALL) and actually spare several characters if you're into 2-liners.
+This article will explain a new (?) technique to poke ASM (machine language) subroutines using Applesoft (without using POKEs at ALL) and actually spare several characters if you're into 2-liners.

+## 6502 Subroutines in 2-liners
+Because 2-liners have to be short (maximum 239 characters per line of code), 6502 subroutines are usually short too.
+These routines might solve in a few bytes complex problems like generating a tune, scrolling a graphics screen or do a repetitive task best handled by machine code.

+Most of the time these routines are called using the ``CALL`` statement and if it takes parameters those are ``POKE``d beforehand.

+Because every character count, sometimes it's best to create "&" routines

 ## Generating various sounds in 2-liners.
 Using a sound generating routine, we are going to see different techniques to interface assembly routines with Applesoft in the context of 2-liners.